 The back wall of the top shelf showcases the temperature controller.
 I placed it where the readout would be most visible.
-To the left of it I placed the power strip.
+To the left of it, I placed the power strip.

 Finishing Touches to our Aquarium Wiring and Equipment:

 Along with wrangling wires, I put our ATO tank and equipment into place.
-The ATO pump slipped right into the top opening (where I will fill it) and I threaded the outlet tubing up another smaller opening.
+The ATO pump slipped right into the top opening (where I will fill it), and I threaded the outlet tubing up another smaller opening.

-I know this stand and the wiring will change over time as I add other accessories, but the framework of holes, pathways, and eyelets placed now will serve this tank well for a long time.
+I know this stand and the wiring will change as I add other accessories, but the framework of holes, pathways, and eyelets placed now will serve this tank well for a long time.